Modafinil 100 mg tablets

 Sexually active women of child-bearing potential should be established on a contraceptive programme before taking modafinil.
 Since the effectiveness of steroidal contraceptives may be reduced when used with modafinil, alternative or concomitant methods of contraception are recommended, and for two months after discontinuation of modafinil (also see 4.5 with respect to potential interaction with steroidal contraceptives).

-Whilst studies with modafinil have demonstrated a potential for dependence, the possibility of dependence with long-term use cannot be entirely excluded.
+There have been studies with modafinil that have demonstrated a potential for dependence.
+The possibility of dependence with long-term use cannot be entirely excluded.

-Caution should be exercised in administering modafinil to patients with history of alcohol, drug or illicit substance abuse.
+Caution should be exercised in administering modafinil to patients with history of psychiatric disorders (see above), history of alcohol, drug or illicit substance abuse.

 This medicinal product contains lactose monohydrate.
-Patients with rare hereditary problems of galactose intolerance, the Lapp lactase deficiency or glucose-galactose malabsorption should not take this medicine.
+Patients with rare hereditary problems of galactose intolerance, the total lactase deficiency or glucose-galactose malabsorption should not take this medicine.